History of Classification

-In the 1940’s when Dr Ludwig Guttmann founded Paralympic Sport as an extension of the rehabilitation process.
-In the 1950’s, questions were raised that “consideration must be given to whether it would not be fairer to divide sports into classes” to ensure equal competition opportunities for – at that time – athletes with higher and lower spinal cord lesions.
-It was the beginning of the development of impairment-based systems of classification.
+In 1948 Dr Ludwig Guttmann organised the first para-sport competitions, as an extension of the rehabilitation process.
+In the 1950s, questions were raised that “consideration must be given to whether it would not be fairer to divide sports into classes,” to ensure equal competition opportunities for – at that time – athletes with higher and lower spinal cord lesions.
+It was the beginning of the development of medical systems of classification.
 Sport classes reflected the structure of a rehabilitation hospital with separate classes for people with spinal cord injuries, amputation and those with other neurological or orthopaedic conditions.

-Based on their medial diagnosis, athletes received a class which covered them in all sports offered.
-Consequently this prevented an athlete with a lower limb paresis due to a spinal cord injury competing in a wheelchair race against a double above knee amputee - despite both having fully functional upper bodies with which to propel a wheelchair.
+Based on their medical diagnosis, athletes received a sport class which covered them in all sports offered.
+Consequently this prevented an athlete with lower limb paralysis (inability to move a part of their body), due to a spinal cord injury competing in a wheelchair race against a double above knee amputee - despite both having fully functional upper bodies with which to propel a wheelchair.